Urban Planning Courses

 UP438: Disasters and Urban Planning

-The purpose of this course is to provide an introduction to the roles of planners in preparing for and rebuilding after disasters.
-The course emphasizes planning for climate change-related disasters.
-Planners are concerned with the long-term aspects of disaster: the processes of hazard mitigation, climate adaptation and post-disaster recovery.
+The purpose of this course is to provide an introduction to the role of urban planners in preparing for and rebuilding after disasters.
+Emphasizes U.S. planning practice, with particular attention to the role of local government.
+Includes basic U.S. emergency management laws and framework, local mitigation planning, and post-disaster recovery planning.

 UP443: Scenarios, Plans & Future Cities